COG-UK/docs/how-to-page.md

 For instructions on how to use markdown, see [Github's guide on mastering markdown](https://guides.github.com/features/mastering-markdown/).

 Once you've finished, use Github to file a pull request against the repository.

+Don't forget to edit `index.md` and add the link to your new page.
+Use the existing links in `index.md` as an example.